 Early History of the Frencham family

-Another 214 words (15 lines of text) covering the years 1198, 1273, and 1334 are included under the topic Early Frencham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Frencham research.
+Another 98 words (7 lines of text) covering the years 1198, 1273, 1334, 1730, 1810, 1660 and 1743 are included under the topic Early Frencham History in all our PDF Extended History products and printed products wherever possible.

 Frencham Spelling Variations